Historical Timeline of Los Angeles

 1911 - The first Hollywood production company, Nestor Film Company opens in an abandoned tavern.
 Soon, neighbors erect signs reading, “No dogs, no actors.”

-1911-1912 – An 8,500-foot breakwater is completed at the port of Los Angeles, and shipping channels are widened.
+1911-1912 – An 8,500-foot breakwater is completed at the Port of Los Angeles, and shipping channels are widened.

-1912 - The area around First Street and Central Avenue becomes the gateway to a famous African-American corridor along Central Avenue, which swells in population in the 1920s.
+1912 - The area around First Street and Central Avenue becomes the gateway to a famous African American corridor along Central Avenue, which swells in population in the 1920s.

-1912 - Los Angeles gets its first gas station.
+1912 - LA's first gas station opens.

-1913 - Cecil B. de Mille shoots the first Hollywood movie, Squaw Man
+1913 - Cecil B. de Mille shoots the first Hollywood movie, Squaw Man.

 "Dueling Dinos" in the Grand Foyer of the Natural History Museum